emoose/game-patches/README.md

 1. Download the [ZIP](https://github.com/xenia-canary/game-patches/archive/main.zip) file.

- - To download individual patch file:

-  Open patch file on GitHub

-  Click `Raw` and save page as.

-2. Create or extract the patches folder to where your Xenia Canary executable is located.
+2. Extract the patches folder to where your Xenia Canary executable is located.

 <details><summary>Image (Click to Expand)</summary>